 - Achievement is currently reported on a 1-100 scale.
-The achievement grade would continue with the 15-point cut scores to provide an A to F letter grade for achievement. - Growth is currently reported on a 50-100 scale, so the growth grade would use 10-point cut scores to provide an A to F letter grade for growth. - Further, by displaying each school on a scatterplot, stakeholders would be able to see where both grades sit relative to one another and would be able to compare schools across the district and state."
+The achievement grade would continue with the 15-point cut scores to provide an A to F letter grade for achievement. - Growth is currently reported on a 1-50 scale.
+The growth grade would use 10-point cut scores to provide an A to F letter grade for growth. - Further, by displaying each school on a scatterplot, stakeholders would be able to see • where both grades sit relative to one another and would be able to compare schools across the district and state."

-BEST NC also provided a summary of the distribution of school performance scores, reporting achievement and growth separately, as shown in Figure 3.
-Please note that 2017-18 data was used to illustrate the distribution of school performance scores provided in Figure 3.
+BEST NC also provided a summary of the distribution of school performance scores, reporting achievement and growth separately, as shown in Figure 2.

-Figure 3.
+Figure 2.
 Model of distribution of school performance for achievement and growth.
 Source: BEST NC.

 A second recommendation is to adjust the current weighting from 80/20 to better align with weighting calculations seen in other states.
 As an example, SREB explored the impact of adjusting to a 60/40 weighting, reflecting the trend of weighting being used nationally.
-To assist with this review, SREB accessed the EdNC website,v which provides a graphical representation of school grades across the state.
+To assist with this review, SREB accessed the EdNC website,^v which provides a graphical representation of school grades across the state.
 The website also allows users to adjust the weighting assigned to student achievement and growth to determine the impact that changes would have.
-Figure 4 shows current grades for schools across the state, using the existing 80/20 weight.
+Figure 3 shows current grades for schools across the state, using the existing 80/20 weight.

-Figure 4.
+Figure 3.
 School performance grades using the 80/20 weight.
 Source: EdNC website data.